-This one-session class provides an overview of car seat safety for rear-facing and convertible car seats.
-Class will teach how to avoid the most common mistakes of car seat usage, provide an explanation of LATCH and how it is used, and review laws about car seat usage in Florida.
-A car seat check will be offered to those who bring a car seat.
-This class is taught by a Certified Child Passenger Safety Technician.
-Please park in front of the Rehabilitation Center.
+Prior to your appointment, click here to view a video that provides an overview of car seat safety for rear-facing and convertible car seats.
+You will learn how to avoid the most common mistakes of car seat usage and review laws about car seat usage in Florida.

 Ready, Set, Grandparent!

 Ready, Set, Grandparent! prepares soon-to-be grandparents for the arrival of their grandchild.
 The class will focus on what may have changed since they were new parents including prenatal care, preparing for baby, birth practices, baby care and parenting.
 The class also discusses how to transition from parent to grandparent, how grandparents can help the parents and SIDS prevention.
 Practice with dolls, including diapering, holding, swaddling and burping will be offered.

 Get ready to hit the ground crawling!
 Boot Camp for New Dads is a workshop for all new and expectant dads.
 This program is offered through the Fathers Resource and Networking Center (FRANC) and TGH.
 Veteran Dads bring their one to six-month-old infants to teach new or soon-to-be-dads how to hold, diaper and care for their newborns.
 The challenges and joys of fatherhood are among the topics discussed during this one-session class for men only.